SSL certificate: 4 reasons to have it

 A must for online payments

-If you want your website to accept any type of online payments (credit and debit cards, PayPal, etc.), there are certain security conditions you must comply with.
+No eCommerce website would exist if there is no way for costumers to pay for the purchased goods/service and that includes online payments.
+If you want your website to accept any type of online payments (credit and debit cards, virtual POS terminals, PayPal, etc.), there are certain security conditions you must comply with.
 Having an SSL certificate is one of them.

 A way to make clients trust you